pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 We do not model scientific names down to the level of the Codes as NOMEN does.
 For example we do not make a distinction between a zoological and a botanical name.
 Nothing prevents us, however, from creating derived classes later on.
-This means that our model is somewhat cruder but compatible with NOMEN.
+This means that our model is somewhat less granular but compatible with NOMEN.

 For properties of biological names we take a different path from NOMEN.
 We also use different sets of properties to define relationships between